tsahara/r7rs/content/procs.md

 in as the identical symbol (in the sense of {\cf eqv?}).

 \begin{note}
-Some implementations have values known as ``uninterned symbols,'' which defeat write/read invariance, and also violate the rule that two symbols are the same if and only if their names are spelled the same.
+Some implementations have values known as "uninterned symbols," which defeat write/read invariance, and also violate the rule that two symbols are the same if and only if their names are spelled the same.
 This report does not specify the behavior of